 Whether you're a student, a parent, or an administrator, our tips on coping with anxiety in college may help.
 Even if you haven't yet started college, it can be useful to think ahead.

-- Approach, don’t avoid.
+- Approach, don't avoid.
 College is challenging and many students cope by avoiding stressors (skipping class, staying in bed all day).
 However, we know that avoidance tends to make anxiety worse over time.
 Instead, practice taking small steps to approach anxiety-provoking situations.
-If you’re struggling in a class, try emailing the professor for help.
-If you’re feeling lonely, try introducing yourself to someone in the dining hall.
+If you're struggling in a class, try emailing the professor for help.
+If you're feeling lonely, try introducing yourself to someone in the dining hall.
 Not at college yet?
-Practice this skill by participating in pre-college programs on campus.
+Practice this skill over the summer by participating in pre-college programs on campus.

 - Practice self-care.
 Many students struggle to maintain healthy eating habits, consistent exercise, and regular sleep without the structure of home.
 But self-care behaviors like these are extremely important for regulating mood and helping people cope with stress.
 Try to establish your own self-care routine — preferably before you even start college.
 Good sleep hygiene is key.
 Set a consistent bedtime and wake-up time each day.
 Avoid using your bed for activities other than sleep, like studying.
 Limit caffeine in the evening and limit alcohol altogether, as it interferes with restful sleep.